 8. Maison Es

 (Image courtesy from Maison Es)

-The menu is quite varied, and so are the dishes.
+The menu and dishes are quite varied so I am never worried about not finding something to eat.
 Esther Sham, also called Chef Tata, curated very single dish herself, using her many years of experience in the industry.
 The prices are on the high side, but that stems from the quality, richness, and attention that Chef Tata brings to your plate.
 And of course, a French restaurant isn’t a French restaurant without an extensive wine list, which Maison Es certainly has!

 Another great thing about Maison Es is that they can host different events, such as a wedding, ensuring it is memorable.

 No.1A Star Street (entrance on Electric Street)